mlflow/mlflow/docs/source/model-registry.rst

     Model name: SklearnLinearRegression, version 1
     Created version '1' of model 'SklearnLinearRegression'.

-Now, using MLflow fluent APIs, we reload the model from the Model Registry and score.
+Now, using MLflow fluent APIs, you reload the model from the Model Registry and score.

 .. code-block:: python